-But don’t stop at serving this black bean dip with chips.
+But don’t stop at serving this corn and black bean salsa with chips.
 Serve it on top of a cheese quesadilla or alongside your favorite Mexican meal.

 See below for my tips on easily transforming this black bean dip into an easy black bean salad!